Spherical Knot Mosaics: Spherical Knot Mosaic Invariants

 \section{Spherical Knot Mosaic Invariants}

-We now introduce several novel knot invariants using spherical knot mosaics.
-Our first novel knot invariant coming from spherical knot mosaics is an extension of the mosaic number.
+We now introduce several novel knot invariants arising from the structure of spherical knot mosaics.
+Our first novel knot invariant is an extension of the mosaic number.
 We define the {\em spherical mosaic number} of a knot, $K$, denoted $sm(K)$, to be the smallest integer, $n$, for which $K$ can be represented as a spherical knot $n$-mosaic.
-We can see in \autoref{app:planar} that the spherical mosaic number for the trefoil and figure-eight knot is 1 and the $sm(K) \le 2$ for all knots with $c(K) \le 8$.
-We establish that the unknot, trefoil, and figure-eight knots are the only knots with spherical mosaic number 1 in Corollary \ref{lower-bound}.
+This is an equivalent notation to the cubic mosaic number in \cite[Definition 2.2 p.
+632]{CubicMosaics}.
+We see in \autoref{app:planar} that the spherical mosaic number for the trefoil and figure-eight knot are 1 and that $sm(K) \le 2$ for all knots with $c(K) \le 8$.
+We establish that the unknot, trefoil, and figure-eight knots are the only knots with spherical mosaic number 1 in \autoref{cor:ge2} and thus all knots with crossing number 5 through 8 have $sm(K)=2$.
+These results are also shown in \cite[Proposition 2.3 p.
+633]{CubicMosaics} and \cite[Theorem 2.5 p.
+634]{CubicMosaics}.

-This shows the the spherical knot mosaic number distinguishes $4_1$ and $5_1$ since $sm(4_1)=1$ and $sm(5_1)=2$.
-The mosaic number does not distinguish these knots as it is known that $m(4_1)=m(5_1)=5$ \cite{Lee_2018}.
+Thus the spherical mosaic number distinguishes $4_1$ and $5_1$ since $sm(4_1)=1$ and $sm(5_1)=2$.
+We see in \autoref{tab:mosaicexamples} that the mosaic number, tiling number, and minimal mosaic tile number all fail to distinguish these two knots.

 Our second novel invariant coming from spherical knot mosaics is an extension of the mosaic tiling number.
 Define the {\em spherical tiling number} of a knot, $K$, denoted $st(K)$, to be the smallest integer, $t$, for which $K$ can be represented as a spherical knot $n$-mosaic with $t$ non-empty mosaic tiles.
 One should note that this invariant does not require that the size of the mosaic $n$ be equal to $sm(K)$ when $st(K)$ tiles are used.
 Requiring such a restriction yields a third novel invariant based on the minimal mosaic tile number.
 We define the {\em minimal spherical mosaic tile number} of a knot, $K$, denoted $st_M(K)$ to be the smallest integer, $t_M$, for which $K$ can be represented as a spherical knot $sm(K)$-mosaic with $t_M$ non-empty mosaic tiles.